strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 # Database configuration

-The `./config/database.js` file, or the `./config/database.ts` file for TypeScript, is used to define database connections that will be used to store the application content.
+The `./config/database.js` file (or the `./config/database.ts` file for TypeScript) is used to define database connections that will be used to store the application content.

 :::strapi Supported databases
 The CLI installation guide details [supported database and versions](/developer-docs/latest/setup-deployment-guides/installation/cli.md#preparing-the-installation).